samvk/tumblr-safe-mode-off/README.md

 # Tumblr-Safe-Mode-Bypass
-A browser plugin to display all posts hidden behind the 'adult content' error, and display Tumblr blogs blocked by the 'sensetive media' error.
+A browser plugin to display all posts hidden behind the 'adult content' error, and display Tumblr blogs blocked by the 'sensitive media' error.

 # Code
 Blog unblocking is done by redirecting blocked blocks to instead display in the Tumblr side bar (which doesn't block blogs).
 The redirection code is from https://github.com/bendavis78/chrome-extension-redirector.